 A Storm of Swords (Mentioned)

-Maegor I, called Maegor the Cruel, was the son of Aegon I Targaryen and Visenya Targaryen.
+King Maegor I Targaryen, also known as Maegor the Cruel, was the son of King Aegon I Targaryen and Queen Visenya Targaryen.
 He was the younger half-brother of Aenys I Targaryen.
 He was the third Targaryen king to sit the Iron Throne.

 Appearance & Character